Tips: How to choose the cut of your jeans?

 But not everyone is "like everyone else", and it happens that the semi-slim standard does not give the expected effect for those who have very marked characteristics.

-Yes, there's more than just semi-slim in life!
+Yes, there’s more to life than semi-slim!

-Straight cut jeans, reserved for dad?
+Straight-cut jeans, just for dad?

-But what we must not forget is that this cut was a standard a few decades ago, and that is where its retro appearance comes from.
-Do “retro” and “vintage” mean outdated?
+But what we must not forget is that this cut was a standard a few decades ago, and that is where its retro aspect comes from.
+Do "retro" and "vintage" mean outdated?
 At BonneGueule, we tend to think quite the opposite .

 Visvim x APC for a Classic streetwear outfit => on the blog (link in bio) ___________ Cap: #newera Jacket and jeans: #apc Kicks & bag: #visvim Watch: #gshock _____

-Skinny cut jeans, for rebellious teenagers?
+Skinny jeans, for rebellious teens?

 Given its cultural heritage, the skinny lends itself more to rock-inspired looks.

 More comfortable than you might think , the skinny is still to be reserved for a rather young and thin audience.
-It’s an unforgiving cut.
+It is a cut that does not forgive.

-The case of carrot cutting
+The case of the carrot cutter

 The final word...